-Section 4.1.8 - Residential Compatibility
+Section 59.4.1.8 - Residential Compatibility

 The Residential Compatibility Standards of Section 59.4.1.8.A.1.a (which triggers 59.4.1.8.A.2) and 59.4.1.8.B do not apply to this Site.
-The Zoning Ordinance states that height and setback standards are applicable to a property in the employment zone that "abuts a property in an agricultural, rural residential, residential detached, or residential townhouse zone that is vacant or improved with an agricultural or residential use".
-The Department of Permitting Services has determined, in a letter dated March 10, 2021, that while the adjacent property is within a Residential Townhouse Zone, it is an HOA common parcel (Parcel A) that is improved with paving, striping and curbs, not a residential use that abuts the Subject Property, therefore the standards for height under 59.4.1.8.B and setbacks under 59.4.8.A.2 do not apply.
-What does apply for this project is Section 59.4.1.8.A.b (setback measurement).
-59.4.1.8.A.b states that "on a property in a Residential Multi-Unit, Commercial/Residential, Employment, or Industrial zone for which Section 4.1.8.A.1.a does not apply, the minimum side and rear setbacks are equal to the setbacks required for "side setback, abutting all other zones" and "Rear setback, abutting all other zones" in the applicable standard method development standards tables in Division 4.4 through Division 4.8."
-The proposed building is set back 20 feet from the property line, consistent with the rear setbacks required in the adjacent R-T 12.5 Zone.
+The Zoning Ordinance states that height and setback standards are applicable to a property in the employment zone that "abuts a property in an Agricultural, Rural Residential, Residential Detached, or Residential Townhouse zone that is vacant or improved with an agricultural or residential use".
+The Department of Permitting Services ("DPS") has determined, in a letter dated March 10, 2021, that while the adjacent property is within a Residential Townhouse Zone, it is an HOA common parcel (Parcel A) that is improved with paving, striping and curbs, not a residential use that abuts the Subject Property, therefore the standards for height under 59.4.1.8.B and setbacks under 59.4.1.8.A.2 do not apply.
+The Planning Board and Staff, having conducted their own independent review and analysis, concur with the determination made by the Department of Permitting Services.
+What does apply for this project is Section 59.4.1.8.A.1.b (setback measurement).
+Section 59.4.1.8.A.1.b that "On states a property in a Residential Multi-Unit, Commercial/Residential, Employment, or Industrial zone for which Section 4.1.8.A.1.a does not apply the minimum side and rear setbacks are equal to the setbacks required for "Side setback, abutting all other zones" and "Rear setback, abutting all other zones" in the applicable standard method development standards tables in Division 4.4 through Division 4.8."
+Although the rear setback required for the EOF zone is zero in this circumstance, the new building is set back 20 feet from the property line, consistent with the rear setbacks required in the adjacent R-T 12.5 Zone.